jaakkohurtta/ParsaJS/README.md

 Evaluates the expression string

-	Params: array of expression items
+	Params: an array of expression items
-	Returns a promise:
+	Returns an object:
 		{
 		  blocks: [{ ... }],
 		  complete: boolean (true),